 Shepheard Epstein Hunter

 Nick is qualified as an Architect and Project Manager and has been Managing Director of Shepheard Epstein Hunter since 2017.
 He has almost 30 years’ experience in architectural projects at all scales from small scale extensions through to large scale masterplans, with a strong emphasis on community focused and sustainable design.

-His most recent residential projects include a community led masterplan for a 1970’s estate in Milton Keynes and the delivery stages of East City Point, a development of 649 homes in Canning Town, including the innovative LABC award winning Atrium Building, which presented a number of 1960’s & 70’s residential estates for the London Borough of Camden and several notable concrete university buildings.
+His most recent residential projects include a community led masterplan for the refurbishment of a 1970’s estate in Milton Keynes and the delivery stages of East City Point, a development of 649 homes in Canning Town, including the innovative LABC award winning Atrium Building.
+His experience also includes refurbishment of a number of 1960’s & 70’s residential estates for the London Borough of Camden and several notable concrete university buildings.

 John is a Chartered Fire Engineer and Member of the Institution of Fire Engineers.
 He has been working in fire engineering since 1995 and originally started with Warrington Fire where he worked for over 16 years.
 He was eventually appointed as General Manager of the Fire Engineering division, a position held for several years.

 In 2011 he became Director of Fire Safety Engineering at International Fire Consultants.

 His experience covers a wide range of building types, including, residential, schools and hospitals and all areas of fire engineering, including fire strategies, smoke modelling, structural fire engineering and radiation analysis.

 Since 2013 he has also held the position of Chairman of the Fire Engineering Council of the Fire Industry Association.